 - The Agapé.
 The Lord’s Supper was originally celebrated each Lord’s Day as an actual meal, a fellowship feast.
 Communion should be a wonderful time of blessing, fellowship and encouragement for God’s people.
 This Holy Meal was one of the main reasons for the weekly church meeting, as it should be today.
 It is a sacred, covenant meal that is like rehearsal dinner for the marriage banquet of the Lamb.

 - Preach The Word!
 The early church was devoted to the apostle’s teaching.
-According to 1 Corinthians 14:26, critical part of participatory worship is the “lesson” — the in-depth exposition of God’s Word.
+According to 1 Corinthians 14:26, a critical part of participatory worship is the “lesson” (ESV)—the in-depth exposition of God’s Word.
 Church leaders and others gifted in teaching will of course do most of the teaching.
-Each Lord’s Day gathering could thus have three phases: participatory worship open to all the brothers, the ministry of the Word taught by a capable teacher and communion celebrated as a fellowship meal.
+Each Lord’s Day gathering could thus have three phases: a time of participatory worship and sharing that is open to all the brothers, the ministry of the Word taught by a capable teacher and communion celebrated as a fellowship meal.

 - Small Congregations.
-Since the early church gathered mostly in private Roman villas, the typical New Testament church necessarily had to be smaller rather than larger.
+Since the early church gathered mostly in privately-owned Roman villas, the typical New Testament church necessarily had to be smaller rather than larger.
 Excavated first-century Roman homes that were known to host church meetings could hold 65-70 people.
 There were 120 in the upper room of Acts.
-We believe that Christ’s church functions best in this smaller setting.
-The ideal design is for each congregation to contain scores of people, not hundreds and certainly not thousands.
+We believe that Christ’s church functions best in a generally smaller setting.
+The ideal is for a local congregation to contain scores of people, not hundreds and certainly not thousands.
 Every letter in the New Testament was written to a church where everyone knew everyone else.
-Small congregations help foster community, accountability and intimacy among the members of the body.
-Since many homes today will not hold as many people as a Roman villa, we should be open to creative alternatives (modified homes, renting homes big enough to host the church, small home-like church buildings, etc.).
-The Romans also did not have to worry with where to park all the cars that it takes to bring 100 people to church!
+Smaller congregations help foster community, accountability and intimacy among the members of the body.
+Since many homes today will not hold as many people as did Roman villas, we should be open to creative alternatives (modified homes, renting homes big enough to host the church, small home-like church buildings, etc.).
+Early believers also did not have to worry with where to park all the cars that it takes to bring 100 people to church!

 - Treasuring Timeless Traditions.
 There are really only two choices for church practice: whatever it is that you want to do versus the ways of the apostles.
 We are committed to follow apostolic patterns (traditions) for church practice.
 These are practices that are derived directly from the New Testament, not church history.
 In short, we believe the patterns for church life evident in the New Testament are not merely descriptive, but are actually prescriptive (2Th 2:15, 1Co 11:2).
 How can we improve on God’s design?